-Some important factors that will require consideration are:
+Important factors that will require consideration

-- Termination for illness or incapacity is due to no fault of the employee; - Section 21(1)(h) of the Human Rights Act 1993 prohibits an employer, where an employee is qualified for work of any description, from terminating the employment of the employee, or subjecting the employee to any detriment, in circumstances in which the employment of other employees employed on work of that description would not be terminated, or in which other employees employed on work of that description would not be subjected to such detriment, by reason of that employee's disability, which includes physical disability or impairment, physical illness and psychiatric illness.

-- Factors beyond the effective control of the parties appear to bring about a situation in which the employer may be entitled to protect and enhance its legitimate interests, to end the employment relationship: Paykel v Morton [1994] 1 ERNZ 875. - The terms of the contract, including the provisions as to sickness pay The basis of weekly employment may be destroyed more quickly than that of monthly employment and that in turn more quickly than annual employment.
-When the contract provides for sick pay, it is plain that the contract cannot be frustrated so long as the employee returns to work, or appears likely to return to work, within the period during which such sick pay is payable. - How long the employment was likely to last in the absence of illness The relationship is less likely to survive if the employment was inherently temporary in its nature or for the duration of a particular job, than if it was expected to be long term or even lifelong. - The nature of the employment Where the employee is one of many in the same category, the relationship is more likely to survive the period of incapacity than if he occupies a key post which must be filled and filled on a permanent basis if his absence is prolonged. - The nature of the illness or injury and how long it has already continued and the prospects of recovery The greater the degree of incapacity and the longer the period over which it has persisted and is likely to persist, the more likely it is that the relationship has been destroyed. - The period of past employment A relationship which is of long standing is not so easily destroyed as one which has but a short history: Marshall v Harland & Wolff Ltd [1972] ICR 101. - Proper notice: the employer has a duty to disclose to an affected employee its views and intentions and to afford to that employee an opportunity to make a response, whether by disabusing the employer as to the ability to resume work or resuming work as required by the employer: Northern Hotel etc IUOW v Southern Pacific Hotel Corporation [1990] 2 NZILR 918. - Where there is doubt as to the medical position, the employer is obliged to ascertain the facts before dismissing the employee. - Where an adverse medical report is obtained the employee should be given the report for their perusal and considered reply, particularly where an employee disputes the soundness of the medical opinion or where there are maters which make it clear that other medical opinions could possibly differ. - The employer need not be generous in the time it allows an employee to recover, but it must not be unfair: What this amounts to, speaking generally, is that the employer has to wait a reasonable time to give the injured employee an opportunity to recover (what is reasonable being a question of fact in each case) and after that it has to inquire in a fair and open-minded way whether the employee has any realistic prospects of returning to work within a further reasonable time: Barry v Wilson Parking NZ (1992) Ltd [1998] 1 ERNZ 545.
+- Termination for illness or incapacity is due to no fault of the employee. - Where an employee is qualified for work of any description, section 21(1)(h) of the Human Rights Act 1993 prohibits an employer from terminating their employment or subjecting them to any detriment by reason of their disability, in circumstances in which other employees working that description would not have their employment terminated or receive detriment.
+Disability includes physical disability or impairment, physical illness and psychiatric illness. - Factors beyond the effective control of the parties appear to bring about a situation, in which the employer may be entitled to protect and enhance its legitimate interests, to end the employment relationship: Paykel v Morton [1994] 1 ERNZ 875. - The terms of the contract, including the provisions on sickness pay: - Weekly employment can be 'destroyed' (by illness or incapacity) more quickly than monthly employment, and that in turn more quickly than annual employment. - When the contract provides for sick pay, the contract cannot be frustrated as long as the employee returns to work, or appears likely to return to work, within the period that sick pay is still payable. - How long the employment was likely to last in the absence of illness: The relationship is less likely to survive if the employment was inherently temporary in its nature, or for the duration of a particular job, than if long term or indefinite. - The nature of the employment: Where the employee is one of many in the same category, the relationship is more likely to survive the period of incapacity, than if he occupies a key post which must be filled on a permanent basis. - The nature of the illness or injury, how long it has already continued, and the prospects of recovery: The greater the degree of incapacity and the longer the period and likely length of continuation, the more likely it is that the relationship has been destroyed. - The period of past employment: A long-standing relationship is harder to destroy than a short history: Marshall v Harland & Wolff Ltd [1972] ICR 101. - Proper notice: The employer has a duty to disclose its views and intentions to an affected employee, and to afford them an opportunity to make a response.
+This may be to correct the employer's impression of their ability to resume (or practically resume) work: Northern Hotel etc IUOW v Southern Pacific Hotel Corporation [1990] 2NZILR 918. - · If in doubt about the medical position, the employer is obliged to ascertain the facts before dismissing the employee. - Where an adverse medical report is obtained, the employee should be given the report for their perusal and considered reply.
+This is particularly where an employee disputes the soundness of the medical opinion, or where clearly other medical opinions could differ due to particular matters. - The employer does not need to be generous in the time it allows an employee to recover, but it must not be unfair.
+What this generally means is the employer has to wait a reasonable time, to give the injured employee an opportunity to recover.
+What is reasonable depends on the facts of each case.
+After that, it has to inquire in a fair and open-minded way whether the employee has any realistic prospects of returning to work, within a further reasonable time: Barry v Wilson Parking NZ (1992) Ltd [1998] 1 ERNZ 545.